Skip to main content

 Adding Missing Functionality

-Migrate the user service to FastAPI.
-Convert all endpoints and update request/response models.
-Also include the email verification flow—the current verify_email endpoint and related token generation should be migrated with full test coverage.
+“Add the email verification flow to Milestone 2.
+The verify_email endpoint and its token generation should be migrated with full test coverage.”

 Narrowing Scope